 2015: Festival co-founder Marie-Hélène Falcon received the Denise Pelletier Performing Arts Award from the Government of Quebec.

-2013: FTA the recipient of the Grand Prix awarded by the Montreal Arts Council for its unparalleled contributions to enriching the cultural life of Montreal.
+2013: FTA is the recipient of the Grand Prix awarded by the Montreal Arts Council for its unparalleled contributions to enriching the cultural life of Montreal.

 2008: FTA is awarded Tourism Montreal’s Prix Ulysse, Festivals et événements touristiques (operating budget of $1M or more), and regional winner of its Grand Prix du tourisme